Expurple/smawg/README.md

 The following sets of assets are provided in `smawg/assets/`:

 * `standard_*_players.json` -
-    the standard setups for 2, 3 and 5 players respectively.
+    the standard setups for 2, 3, 4 and 5 players respectively.
 * [tiny.json](smawg/assets/tiny.json) -
     a small setup for testing.

 You can create and use your own asset files.
 You're not required to contribute them back, but I would appreciate it.
-For example, the standard 4 player setup is currently missing.

 ### JSON schema